awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-parallel-state.md

 The `Parallel` state \(`"Type": "Parallel"`\) can be used to create parallel branches of execution in your state machine\.

-In addition to the [common state fields](amazon-states-language-common-fields.md), `Parallel` states introduce these additional fields\.
+In addition to the [common state fields](amazon-states-language-common-fields.md), `Parallel` states include these additional fields\.

 ** `Branches` \(Required\)**
 An array of objects that specify state machines to execute in parallel\.
 Each such state machine object must have fields named `States` and `StartAt`, whose meanings are exactly like those in the top level of a state machine\.

 ** `ResultPath` \(Optional\)**
 Specifies where \(in the input\) to place the output of the branches\.
 The input is then filtered as specified by the `OutputPath` field \(if present\) before being used as the state's output\.
-For more information, see [Input and Output Processing](amazon-states-language-input-output-processing.md)\.
+For more information, see [Input and Output Processing](concepts-input-output-filtering.md)\.

 ** `Retry` \(Optional\)**
 An array of objects, called Retriers, that define a retry policy in case the state encounters runtime errors\.
-For more information, see [Retrying After an Error](amazon-states-language-errors.md#amazon-states-language-retrying-after-error)\.
+For more information, see [Examples Using Retry and Using Catch](concepts-error-handling.md#error-handling-examples)\.

 ** `Catch` \(Optional\)**
 An array of objects, called Catchers, that define a fallback state that is executed if the state encounters runtime errors and its retry policy is exhausted or isn't defined\.
-For more information, see [Fallback States](amazon-states-language-errors.md#amazon-states-language-fallback-states)\.
+For more information, see [Fallback States](concepts-error-handling.md#error-handling-fallback-states)\.

 A `Parallel` state causes AWS Step Functions to execute each branch, starting with the state named in that branch's `StartAt` field, as concurrently as possible, and wait until all branches terminate \(reach a terminal state\) before processing the `Parallel` state's `Next` field\.

 Here is an example\.

+## Parallel State Example<a name="parallel-example"></a>

 ```
 {